 - Lodge accommodation (twin-share basis) during the trek.

-- One experienced, educated, well-trained, fluent English-speaking, friendly, specialized in the Everest region, and government-authorized trekking guide and required porters ( one porter for two persons), etc.
+- One experienced, educated, well-trained, fluent English-speaking, friendly, specialized in the Everest region, and government-authorized trekking guide.

 - All staff’s expenses, such as food, salary, insurance, equipment, accommodation, etc.